 Resources and training

-- The Supporting students webpages provide advice and guidance for assisting students experiencing a range of difficulties.
+- Supporting students web pages provide advice and guidance for assisting students experiencing a range of difficulties.

-- The YGRS Welfare page also outlines various avenues of support for students experiencing difficulties, and provides a useful resource for sign-posting students to sources of help.
+- The student support and advice and health and wellbeing pages also outline various avenues of support for students experiencing difficulties, and provide a useful resource for signposting students to sources of help.

 - Mental Health First Aid training is available to all staff.
 This can be booked via the Learning Management System (log in and search for Mental Health and select either the full (15 hour) or lite (3.5 hour) version of the course to see and book on to upcoming sessions).